6 month diploma in hotel management in nepal

 • Career Clarity: Six months of training helps students identify which department suits them best

-Eligibility Criteria for Hotel Management Diploma in Nepal
+Eligibility Criteria for 6 Month Diploma in Hotel Management in Nepal

 One of the most attractive features of the 6 month hotel management diploma in Nepal is its relatively accessible entry requirements.
 Unlike engineering or medical programs, what matters more is your attitude, communication ability, and genuine interest in serving people.